What is Gootkit malware?

 Gootkit is a banking Trojan – a malware created to steal banking credentials.
 In fact, Gootkit is classified as one top sophisticated banking Trojans ever created.
 It relies on complex anti-evasion and persistence mechanisms, as well as complex techniques like dynamic web injections.

-Since its initial discovery in 2014, Goodkit has been utilized in multiple attacks which targeted bank accounts across Europe, some of which were very destructive.
+Since its initial discovery in 2014, Gootkit has been utilized in multiple attacks that targeted bank accounts across Europe, some of which were very destructive.

 Gootkit is known to affect the most widely used web-browsers, namely IE, Firefox, and Chrome.
 Interestingly, this trojan is coded mostly using the node.js programming language – not the first choice when it comes to the majority of operators.
 What’s more, while a lot of similar malicious programs heavily utilize leaked source code of older samples, Gootkit appears to be written almost 100% from scratch.